garykac/woven/docs/spell-candidates.md

 * Clone spell from another player
 * Duplicate spell just cast
-	* Issue: can be achieved more generally by allowing threads to be removed
+	* Issue: can be achieved more generally by allowing a thread to be removed
 * Spells that work with any element
 * Dispel
 	* Issue: Use more specific cancel spells.